 Two Days Later...

 Bella considered the best way to approach the problem at hand.
-She decided to sit down on the dock beside the kayak seat, and put her feet in the boat.
-She turned her body facing forward and gripped onto the dock so she wouldn't fall.
+She decided to sit down on the dock beside the kayak seat and put her feet in the boat.
+Bella turned her body facing forward and gripped onto the pier so Bella wouldn't fall.
 Next, she slowly slid her body to sit on the seat of the kayak.

 Logan smiled and gave a slow approving clap.
 “Nice job.”
 He said only half teasing.
 Then it was his turn.
-He was bigger than Bella, so it was a little harder for him to balance.
-But he was also more confident and made it look a lot smoother.
+He was bigger than Bella, so she assumed it would be a little harder for him to balance.
+To her surprise, his confidence made it look a lot smoother.
 Smoother to Bella, at least.
 They grabbed their paddles and began on their way to the middle of the lake.
-When they reached the middle of the lake, Bella grabbed onto Logan’s waste and squeezed him tight for a moment as Logan rubbed her arm until Bella released him.
-Then, Logan pulled his camera out of his camera bag.
-He supported the lens of the camera with his right hand, adjusting it while his left hand held onto the cameras body.
+When they reached the middle of the lake, Bella grabbed onto Logan’s waist and squeezed him tight.
+He rubbed her arm and held her hand for a short moment.
+Then, Logan pulled his camera out of its bag.
+He supported the lens of the camera with his right side, adjusting it while his left hand held onto the body of the camera.
 When the camera was steady and his vision clear Logan looked through the lens.

-“What? what is it?
+“What?
+What is it?
 What’s wrong?”
 Bella’s voice was filled with worry as the serenity of their moment was broken.
-Bella turned but couldn’t see what had caused Logan so much distress.
+Bella turned, but she couldn’t see what had caused Logan so much distress.
 “Please, tell me what's wrong.
 Is it a gator?”

 “I’ll explain when we get back to the dock.
 I need you to try not to panic.
 I need you to be strong.”
 He said, regaining some of his composure.
 “Will you show me that you are strong?” asked Logan.

 “Yes!
 Yes, yes, of course, I will do that.
 But why?” pleaded Bella.
 She was getting very concerned; it wasn’t like Logan to act so worriedly.